 So when a friend of two decades, sick with a tumor in his intenstinal tract, asked for help clearing his land, the Barcotts came, leaving the world behind.

-Today the desert seems endless, as it must have to homesteaders of ages past.
-Perhaps in days to come, drivers passing through Wonder Valley will scan the arid landscape, their gazes coming to rest, in curiosity, on Barcott’s home.
+Today the desert seems endless.
+Perhaps in years to come, drivers passing through Wonder Valley will scan the arid landscape, their gazes coming to rest, in curiosity, on Barcott’s home.
 Here, in the desert, whispers of eternity drift, seraphic, beneath a huge, blue sky.
 Coyotes, thieves and rattlesnakes wander.
 The wind blows insatiably, throwing manmade objects like tumbleweed across the sand.
 It is here that Barcott hopes to coax fruits and flowers from the earth one day.
 And it’s here that she wants to die.

 Story written and reported in August 2007.